-Protein is an especially important macronutrient for muscle growth, as well as tissue repair and recovery.
-You want to make sure you are smashing protein in the morning so that your body can use the day to develop and maintain its lean muscle.
-Protein also helps to keep you full, so eating a healthy amount of it at breakfast time, stops you from getting ravenously hungry at 3-4pm and binging on unhealthy foods in the pantry (trust me, I’ve done this too many times).
+Protein is an important macronutrient for muscle growth, tissue repair and recovery.
+You want to make sure you are getting a healthy serving of protein in the morning so that your body can use the day to develop and maintain its lean muscle.
+Protein also helps to keep you full, so having it for breakfast stops you from getting ravenously hungry at 3-4pm and binging on unhealthy foods in the pantry.

-The protein powder in the recipe: The protein powder you choose really makes the pancake – so make sure you choose a protein powder you actually enjoy the taste of.
+The protein powder in the recipe: The protein powder you choose really makes the pancake – so make sure you choose a protein powder you enjoy the taste of.
 Prana Plant Protein and Vida Glow are two of my to-die-for brands, as I really crave a sweeter protein mix, and I prefer plant-based formulas.
-I love the chocolate variations of both these brands and I am yet to try the other flavours.
+Note that soy protein is not low FODMAP, go for brown rice protein or pea protein.

 You will need:

-- 25g Chocolate Protein Powder
+25g Chocolate Protein Powder

-- 1/3 Cup rolled oats (Use coconut flour for the gluten free option)
+1/3 Cup rolled oats (Use coconut flour for the gluten free option)

 100ml almond milk

-- Pinch of Salt
+Pinch of Salt

-- Pinch of Cinnamon
+Pinch of Cinnamon

-- 1 egg or 1 tbsp chia seeds
+1 egg or 1 tbsp chia seeds

-- 1/4 tsp baking powder
+1/4 tsp baking powder